Why every business is an internet business

 Internal business communications

 The internet has also transformed internal business communications.
-With the emergence, advancement, and successful adoption of cloud-based collaboration workplaces like Microsoft 365, many businesses have realised that employees don’t have to be in the same office to communicate with each other effectively.
+With the emergence, advancement, and successful adoption of cloud-based collaboration workspaces like Microsoft 365 and Teams, many businesses have realised that employees don’t have to be in the same office to communicate with each other effectively.

 This has led us to where we are today.
 Many companies are able to adopt remote working practices with ease.
 Using tools like Teams, Zoom, and Google Workspace, employees can collaborate on projects in real time, share information and present ideas – from any device and location.